evodify/evodify.github.io/research.md

 Spined loaches of the genus *Cobitis* is a group of small bottom-dwelling fishes that possesses a unique ability to beget hybrid forms of different ploidy.
 Hybrids are usually tri- and tetraploid all-females which reproduce gynogenetically.
 Because of the need for sperm to activate egg development, these females live sympatrically with one or two parental species forming diploid-polyploid (unisexual-bisexual) complexes.
 These phenomena make spined loaches be an object of comprehensive investigations.

 In my thesis, I assessed the diversity of spined loaches and the hybrid complexes on the territory of Eastern Ukraine, which covers a substantial part of Ponto-Caspian refugia and is still insufficiently studied.
 I used morphological, cytometric, allozyme and PCR–RFLP analyses.
 My results demonstrated that Eastern Ukraine is the most diverse region in the distribution range of spined loaches.
-It is inhabited by three species (*Cobitis taenia* s.l., *Cobitis melanoleuca* and *Cobitis tanaitica*) and seven different hybrid forms.
+It is inhabited by three species (*Cobitis taenia* s.l., *Cobitis melanoleuca*, and *Cobitis tanaitica*) and seven different hybrid forms.
 I also discovered a new hybrid complex that unlike all other known complexes exists without the participation of *Cobitis elangotoides* genome.

 &nbsp;